Additional menu

 Types of Financial Advisors

-Not all financial advisors are the same.
-Find the right fit for your unique needs among investment advisors, wealth managers, and more.
+Financial professionals provide diverse services, each with unique skillsets.
+Find the right fit for your needs among investment advisors, wealth managers, planners, and more.

 With so many options to choose from, it can be hard to pinpoint which type of financial advisor to hire.
 This page will help you understand what each type does, so you can make this decision with confidence.
 We’ll break down the different categories of experts, as well as common designations to look out for (and why they’re important).
 You’ll also learn how to select a professional from the crop.